 If you can, set up your Lay-Z-Spa on a raised platform, like decking or decking tiles, to keep it off the cold hard floor which will suck the heat out from the base.
 We also recommend you insulate the base with one of the Lay-Z-Spa floor mats.

 Position your hot tub in a sheltered location preferably with a cover or a roof.
 This reduces wind chill and protects from the elements.
 Many year-round Lay-Z-spa users tend to place their hot tub in a customised shed or solid gazebo or sometimes build fully custom surrounds.
 Get inspiration from our Pinterest board.

 If you don’t have a pump with Freeze Shield™, leave your pump on at a slightly lower temperature (or 40°C, it's up top you) and have the filter on.
 This will maintain a constant temperature and is the most energy-efficient way of keeping the Lay-Z-Spa running.
 Simply increase the temperature before you want to use your Lay-Z-Spa.

 Keep the top cover and inflatable lid on your hot tub to hold that heat in.
 Some users add insulation to the outside of their Lay-Z-Spa.
-We don’t have an official Lay-Z-Spa insulated cover yet, but keep your eyes open for that in the future.
+You can get a Lay-Z-Spa thermal cover that easily fits over your hot tub and will help prevent heat loss.

 Once you are set up and ready to use your inflatable hot tub in winter, you can find more useful tips and advice in our Looking After Your Lay-Z-Spa in Winter blog.
-You may also be thinking about energy costs so we recommend our 10 Ways To Reduce Hot Tub Running Costs blog.
+You may also be thinking about energy costs, we are the most energy-efficient hot tub brand, but there's always more you could be doing.
+Have a look at our 10 Ways To Reduce Hot Tub Running Costs blog.